Thank you for hearing the bat signal

 Fun Bat Activities for Kids

-Support local, state and federal bat efforts
+Support local, state, federal, and international bat efforts

 Demand Congress protects funding for endangered species:

 H.R.
-4754 would remove funding for the Northern Long Eared Bat (as well as other endangered animals).
+4754 would remove funding for the northern long-eared bat (as well as other endangered animals).
 Find Your Congressperson and call or email to tell them that H.R.
 4754 slashes funding making it the House Extinction Bill slashing necessary funding that protects endangered species and helps them recover.

 Learn about the Restore America’s Wildlife Act (RAWA) Find Your Congressperson Call or email Congress and demand that they sign on and protect our wildlife.
 We’ll update this page when the RAWA Bill is reintroduced.